bgachara/bgachara.github.io/posts/rust_ref.md

 ## Patterns

-- special syntax rules that are useful in certain situations.
-- help make language more readable and allow us to do things otherwise not easily accomplished.
+- These are special syntax rules that are useful in certain situations and help make language more readable and allow us to do things otherwise not easily accomplished.

 ```rust
 /* pattern to declare more than one variable with let */